 Welcome Back Picnic: Hosted by the Division of Student Life, this picnic greets all members of the Rosemont community at the beginning of the academic year.

 Constitution & Citizenship Day: In September, this day celebrates both the history and current applications of the U.S. Constitution.

-Family Weekend Featuring Oktoberfest: Celebrate the change of the seasons during the first weekend in October with Oktoberfest!
-Enjoy an afternoon of athletic events, a festive carnival, the Alumni Beer Garden, the dedication of the new field and renovated Cardinal Hall, and much more!
-Food provided by Local 215 Food Truck.
-Heritage Days:
+: Celebrate the change of the seasons during the first weekend in October with Oktoberfest!
+Enjoy an afternoon of athletic events, a festive carnival, and much more!

 Thanksgiving Celebration: An ecumenical service in the Chapel is followed by a traditional turkey dinner on this night right before Thanksgiving break.